-APPENDIX B - SAMPLE NOMINATION MEMORANDUM
+APPENDIX C -NOMINATION MEMORANDUM TEMPLATE

 Date:

-MEMORANDUM FOR: Agency Program Coordinator THROUGH: [Approving Official, if Cardholder Nominee] FROM: [Supervisor of Nominee] SUBJECT: Nomination of Government-wide Purchase Card [Holder or Approving Official]
+MEMORANDUM FOR: Agency Program Coordinator

+THROUGH: [Approving Official, if Cardholder Nominee]

+FROM: [Supervisor of Nominee]

+SUBJECT: Nomination of Governmentwide Purchase Card [Cardholder or Approving Official]

-[Name of Nominee] is hereby nominated for a [Government-wide purchase card or Approving Official authority] in accordance with Commerce Acquisition Manual (CAM) 1313.301.
-[Name of Nominee] is a current, permanent full-time Department of Commerce employee and has demonstrated that he/she is responsible and possesses the required business acumen to be entrusted with the responsibilities of a Governmentwide purchase card.
+Approving Official authority] 1313.301.
+[Name of Nomine Commerce employee and ha nominated for a [Governmentwide purchase card or n accordance with Commerce Acquisition Manual (CAM) reg is a current, permanent full-time Department of as demonstrated that he/she is responsible and possesses on to be entrusted with the responsibilities of a part.

-[Provide justification explaining the need for the cardholder or AO including whether the new cardholder or AO will have emergency response or COOP responsibilities.]
+ng the need for the cardholder or AO including whether the over emergency response or COOP responsibilities.]

-[Name of Nominee] has completed all required training as outlined in CAM 1313.301 and copies of training certificates are attached.
-Relevant information for this nomination is as follows:
+pleted all required training as outlined in CAM 1313.301 and are attached.
+Relevant information for this nomination is as

-Name of Nominee: \\\\\
+Name of Nominee:

-Office Telephone Number: \\\\\
+Office Telephone Number:

 Office Fax Number:

+E-Mail Address:

-Mailing Address: \\\\\
+Mailing Address:

-Single Limit: \\\\\ (for cardholder nominee only)
+Single Limit: (for cardholder nominee only)

-30-Day/Cycle Limit: \\\\\
+30-Day/Cycle Limit:

-Line of Accounting (ACCS Codes) \\\\\
+Default Line of Accounting (A ACCS Codes)

-Number of cardholders, including this nominee, under Approving Official's authority:
+Number of cardholders, inclu ding this nominee, under Approving Official's authority:

-APPENDIX C - SAMPLE DELEGATIONS OF AUTHORITY MEMORANDA
+APPENDIX D -DELEGATIONS OF AUTHORITY MEMORANDA TEMPLATES

-Agency Organization Program Coordinator (APC) Delegation of Authority Memorandum
+Agency Program Coordinator (APC) Delegation of Authority Memorandum

 MEMORANDUM FOR:

 Agency Program Coordinator

-FROM: ;
+FROM: ,

 Head of Contracting Office

-SUBJECT: Delegation of Procurement Authority for Agency Program Coordinator
+SUBJECT: Delegation of Authority for Agency Program Coordinator

-In accordance with the Commerce Acquisition Manual (CAM) 1313.301, you are hereby appointed as Agency Program Coordinator under the Department of Commerce's Purchase Card Program for \\\\\\ (insert Operating Unit.).
-Under this appointment, you are hereby delegated authority to manage the day-to-day operations for the Purchase Card Program under the GSA SmartPay® Program.
+n accordance with Commerce Acquisition Manual (CAM) 1313.301, you are hereby appointed as Agency Program Coordinator under the Department of Commerce's Purchase Card Program for (insert Operating Unit.).
+Under this appointment, you are hereby delegated authority to manage the day-to-day operations or the Purchase Card Program under the GSA SmartPay® Program.

-As an Agency Program Coordinator (APC), you shall not perform the duties and responsibilities of a cardholder, convenience check writer, or Approving Official.
+As an Agency Program Coordinator (APC), you shall not perform the duties and responsibilities of a cardholder, convenience check writer, or approving official.